emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-12-15-Solving Single Depot Capacitated Vehicle Routing Problem Using Column Generation with Python.md

 | *Figure 6: Column generation algorithm convergence* |

 ## PPizza Solution

+As a result, column generation provides less number of trucks comparing the general mixed integer formulation.

 Figure 7 illustrates solution for **PPizza** with 12 trucks.
 Each truck leaves depot at 6am and returns by 5pm.